List of Alex Rider characters: Kyra Vashenko-Chao

 Kyra Vashenko-Chao is an original character from the Alex Rider TV series, portrayed by Marli Siu.
-She is introduced as a student at Point Blanc, a secretive, reclusive, and introverted but eager computer hacker who suspects something is wrong with the school even before Alex gets there, and works with Alex to discover the truth and undermine Dr Greif's efforts.
-Alongside Jack Starbright and Tom Harris, Kyra is one of the few who knows about Alex's double life; after leaving Point Blanc, she finds herself crossing paths with Alex during every one of the situations he finds himself in, serving as Alex's "tech support" or a deus ex machina to retcon certain aspects of the original books.
-Although somber and secretive by nature, Kyra develops an attraction to Alex, pulling him into a kiss before he leaves to take down SCORPIA.
+She is introduced as a student at Point Blanc, a secretive, reclusive, and introverted but eager and extremely talented computer hacker who suspects something is wrong with the school even before Alex gets there, and works with Alex to discover the truth and undermine Dr Greif's efforts.
+Alongside Jack Starbright and Tom Harris, Kyra is one of the few who knows about Alex's double life; after leaving Point Blanc, she finds herself crossing paths with Alex during every one of the situations he finds himself in, eventually becoming part of Alex's "team" alongside Tom Harris, where she serves as "tech support" or a deus ex machina to retcon certain aspects of the original books.
+Although usually somber and deadpan by nature, Kyra develops an attraction to Alex, pulling him into a kiss before he leaves to take down SCORPIA so that he "has something to come back to".

-Kyra can be considered a composite of different female allies from the book series who have been interested in Alex: her computer skills and bemusement over Alex reflect Shadia Manzour from Never Say Die, her initially aloof demeanour and subsequent collaboration with Alex evokes Tamara Knight from Ark Angel, and her teasing and infatuation with Alex are reminiscent of Sabina Pleasure, Alex's original love interest in the novels.
+Kyra can be considered a composite of different female allies from the book series who have been interested in Alex: her computer skills and bemusement over Alex reflect Shadia Manzour from Never Say Die, her initially aloof demeanour and subsequent collaboration with Alex evokes Tamara Knight from Ark Angel, and her teasing and subdued infatuation with Alex are reminiscent of Sabina Pleasure, Alex's original love interest in the novels.